lukearmstrong/lukearmstrong.co.uk/_posts/2012-11-18-captcha-only-make-your-users-do-it-once.markdown

 ## Bloody Hell!

-So I completed the CAPTCHA again, changed my username to *6c61*, re-entered my password again, and again, and hit submit...
+So I completed the CAPTCHA again, changed my username to *6c61*, re-entered my password again, and again, and hit submit.

-Finally!
+## Finally!

 Then I got an e-mail asking to confirm my address, so clicked the link and logged into my new account.

 ## But...
 Wikipedia still wasn't conviced I was human